How to Use a Motorcycle Chain Tool

 Step 5.
 Position the tool over the chain, and align the press plate with the pins of the new master link.

-PRO TIP: Be patient and tighten the outer plate very slowly.
-If you do overtighten the new outer plate, put a flathead screwdriver between it and the inner plates, and gently tap the screwdriver with a hammer to bring it back out again.
+PRO TIP: Tighten the outer plate very slowly.
+If you overtighten the new outer plate, put a flathead screwdriver between it and the inner plates, and gently tap the screwdriver with a hammer to bring it back out again.

 Step 7.
 Install the new chain clip to the new master link.
 Make sure the front of the clip (the enclosed end) is facing the direction the chain will be travelling in when the motorcycle is running.